 Government Loans (OSAP) are based on financial need, and need to be paid back after education is completed.

 As you continue your scholarship research, you will notice that some scholarships/awards require a school nomination.
 If you are interested in applying for an award that requires a school nomination, you must complete the AWARDS/SCHOLARSHIP/BURSARY INFORMATION form and submit it to the Guidance department prior to the timelines listed on the Monsignor Doyle website.
-Please let your Guidance Counsellor know your intentions.
+Please speak to the Guidance Secretary to let her know you wish to be nominated.
+Also let your Guidance Counsellor know your intentions.

 For specific post-secondary institution award nominations, students must submit the AWARDS/SCHOLARSHIP/BURSARY INFORMATION form to Guidance no later than 3 weeks prior to the post-secondary award due date.
-You need to let us know which award you would like to be considered for.
 A decision will be made by the committee shortly thereafter and only the nominated student will be notified.